bloveless/s3-backup-restore/README.md

 `AWS_SECRET_KEY`: The AWS secret key with permission to write to your S3 bucket.
 May be omitted if using docker secrets.

-`BACKUP_ARGS`: Any additional flags you'd like to pass to the aws sync command on backup.
-I.E. "--follow-symlinks"

 `CADENCE_HOURLY`: Cron schedule for running hourly backups.
 Defaults to "0 * * * *".

 `CADENCE_DAILY`: Cron schedule for running daily backups.
 Defaults to "10 1 * * *".